lofar-astron/factor/docs/source/parset.rst

         more smearing away from the facet centers.
 This value only applies to the facet imaging (self calibration always uses a value of 0.15).

-    facet_imager
-        Use WSClean or CASA for imaging of entire facet (default = ``wsclean``).
-For large bandwidths, the CASA imager is typically faster.

     wsclean_nchannels_factor
         Max factor used to set the number of WSClean channel images when wide-band clean is used (default = 4).
 The number of channel images is determined by